MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 ## Analyze the performance of your bot

 1. Once your bot has completed interactions with users, the statistics are available on the **Analytics** tab in the side navigation pane.
 On the **Analytics** tab you'll find key performance indicators (KPIs) that show:

-   - the volume of sessions your bot has handled.
+   - The volume of sessions your bot has handled.
-   - how effectively your bot was able to engage end-users and resolve issues.
+   - How effectively your bot was able to engage end-users and resolve issues.
-   - escalation rates to human agents.
+   - Escalation rates to human agents.
-   - abandonment rates during conversations .
+   - Abandonment rates during conversations.
-   - customer satisfaction information at the KPI level and in the **Customer Satisfaction** tab.
+   - Customer satisfaction information at the KPI level and in the **Customer Satisfaction** tab.

     > [!NOTE]